 As former Director of the Witchcraft Museum in Boscastle, Graham King helped build the collection of items and rare books from up and down the country.
 It was the library's collection that inspired Graham to collate a selection of charms and spells and put a book together on the topic of traditional British witchcraft.

 Many of the charms and spells showcased in this book give us an understanding of the troubles and health problems that people of the time faced.
-Unsurprisingly they are not much different to the ones we face today, although our medicine has advanced.
+Unsurprisingly, they are not much different from the ones we face today, although our medicine has advanced.

 The book begins with Graham describing what led him to be interested in magic and folk practices, and paints a picture of a fascinating life and dedication to the cause of recording and preserving something that is very precious to the people of the British Isles.